k98kurz/CRDTs/docs.md

 Returns the int index of the item in the list returned by read().
 Should raise a ValueError if the item is not present.

-##### `append(update_class: Type[StateUpdateProtocol]) -> tuple[StateUpdateProtocol]:`
+##### `append(update_class: Type[StateUpdateProtocol]) -> StateUpdateProtocol:`

-Creates, applies, and returns a tuple of update_class objects that append the item to the end of the list returned by read().
+Creates, applies, and returns an update_class that appends the item to the end of the list returned by read().

 ##### `remove(index: int, update_class: Type[StateUpdateProtocol]) -> tuple[StateUpdateProtocol]:`

-Creates, applies, and returns a tuple of update_class objects that remove the item at the index in the list returned by read().
+Creates, applies, and returns an update_class that removes the item at the index in the list returned by read().
 Should raise ValueError if the index is out of bounds.

 ### `DataWrapperProtocol(Protocol)`